dokidoki-yo/WESNet/README.md

 ```
 `IMAGE_PATH` is the directory of testing data generated in data preparation, in which the organization of folders and names of testing images is the same as the training set.
 `DETECTOR_WEIGHTS` is the model of trained weights.

+## Demo Video
+See our [project website](https://cslinzhang.github.io/WESNet/WESNet.html) to see some demo videos.